It’s a question that gets asked time-and-time again, why is blue cheese mold safe to eat?

 More specifically, Penicillium roqueforti and Penicillium glaucum are used in the production of blue cheese.

-Neither of these forms of penicillin produce toxins themselves, and are therefore completely safe for human consumption.
+Neither of these forms of penicillin produces toxins themselves and are therefore completely safe for human consumption.

 And on the subject of cheese that has potentially gone off, find out if mozzarella does go moldy quicker than others.